 There is currently no taxation imposed on income by the Government of the Cayman Islands.
-In accordance with Cayman federal income tax regulations, income taxes are not levied on the Company's financial statements.
+In accordance with Cayman federal income tax regulations, income taxes are not levied on the Company.
+Consequently, income taxes are not reflected in the Company's financial statements.
 The Company's management does not expect that the total amount of unrecognized tax benefits will materially change over the next twelve months.

-Recent Accounting Standard
+Recent Accounting Standards